Showdown looms in Italy as caretaker PM assembles team - Journal du Cameroun

-Italy’s caretaker prime minister was Tuesday assembling a cabinet lineup despite almost certain rejection by the populists whose bid for power collapsed at the weekend.
+Italy’s caretaker prime minister was assembling a cabinet lineup on Tuesday despite almost certain rejection by populist parties whose bid for power collapsed at the weekend.

-Fresh elections are now looming as the most likely outcome of the long-running political saga sparked by inconclusive elections in March.
+Fresh elections are now looming as the most likely outcome of the long-running political saga sparked by an inconclusive poll in March.

-Carlo Cottarelli, a former IMF economist, was tasked with naming a technocrat government on Monday after President Sergio Mattarella nixed a cabinet proposed by the far-right League and anti-establishment Five Star Movement (M5S).
+Carlo Cottarelli, a former IMF economist known as “Mr Scissors”, was tasked with naming a technocrat government on Monday after President Sergio Mattarella blocked a cabinet proposed by the far-right League and anti-establishment Five Star Movement (M5S).

-The president in particular vetoed their pick for economy minister, fierce eurosceptic Paolo Savona, throwing the eurozone’s third largest economy into a fresh crisis.
+The president vetoed their pick for economy minister, fierce eurosceptic Paolo Savona, throwing the eurozone’s third largest economy into a fresh crisis.

 Savona has called the euro a “German cage” and said that Italy needs a plan to leave the single currency “if necessary”.